Build an LLM from scratch in MAX

 Add the final linear projection layer that converts hidden states to vocabulary logits for next-token prediction.

 MaxGPT2LMHeadModel wraps the transformer body with a single linear layer that projects 768-dimensional hidden states to 50,257-dimensional vocabulary logits.
-This completes the GPT-2 architecture.
+This completes the GPT-2 model architecture.
+The next sections cover the serving package that loads pretrained weights and connects the model to max serve.

 The projection